-- Reinstatement is only available to parents whose rights were terminated involuntarily, so parents who relinquish their rights will not be able to file. - Former and current foster parents wishing to intervene in reinstatement of parental rights cases may have difficulty doing so.
+- DFPS policy states that a former parent whose parental rights were terminated pursuant to Tex.
+Fam.
+Code § 161.001 or Tex.
+Fam.
+Code § 161.003 may seek reinstatement of parental rights if they meet all the requirements to file a petition for reinstatement listed in Tex.
+Fam.
+Code § 161.302(b).
+See CPS Policy Handbook § 5590. - Former and current foster parents wishing to intervene in reinstatement of parental rights cases may have difficulty doing so.
 Foster parents only have two ways to intervene currently: by filing an original suit under Tex.
 Fam.
-Code 102.003(a)(12), which doesn't seem to apply in cases of reinstatement, or under Tex.
+Code 102.003(a)(12), which does not seem to apply in cases of reinstatement, or under Tex.
 Fam.
 Code 102.004(b).
 Under Tex.
 Fam.
 Code 102.004(b) a foster parent needs to show substantial past contact.
 In complex cases it may be difficult to establish substantial past contact in the two years between termination and petition for reinstatement.

-2. Consequences of Missing 90-Day Deadline
+2. Consequences of Missing the 90-Day Deadline

-Even parties who would otherwise have standing will lose that standing if they fail to file their petition for custody or adoption within 90 days.
+Even parties who would otherwise have standing will lose that standing if they fail to file their petition for custody or adoption within 90 days after the date the termination order was rendered.

 Petition to adopt children by aunt with substantial past contact filed 7 months after parental rights were terminated was barred by Tex.
 Fam.
 Code § 102.006(c) because it had not been filed within 90 days of the termination order.
 (In re A.M., 312 S.W.3d 76 (Tex.
-App. - San Antonio 2010, pet. denied)).
+App.-San Antonio 2010, pet. denied)).